raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### implementing zero-or-one

-We can use `EMPTY` with alternation as well.
+We can use `EMPTY_STRING` with alternation as well.
 Here's an automaton that recognizes `reg`:

 <div class="mermaid">
   graph LR